Motorcycle License in VermontPass Your Test with DMV Cheat Sheets

 You must be at least 16 years old.
-If you are 16 or 17, make sure you first own a junior operator license before applying.
+If you are 16 or 17 years old, make sure you first own a junior operator license before applying.
 You will also need a parent or legal guardian to sign your motorcycle learner permit application.
 You can obtain this application at any DMV location throughout the state.
 You may also download the form.

 - Schedule a testing time at any statewide DMV location.
-The written test will consist of 25 questions, and you must correctly answer at least 20 to pass.
-If you fail the test, you must wait at least one day before scheduling another attempt.
+The written test will consist of 25 questions, and you must correctly answer at least 20 questions to pass.
+If you fail the test, you must wait at least 1 day before scheduling another attempt.

 - Pay a test fee.

 Learner Permit Liberties